yamin-shihab/study-notes/grade-8/math.md

     1. Represent the first number using the appropriate number tiles.
     2. For each group of tiles representing the second number, circle it.
     3. The answer will be the number of groups.

+## Fractions

++ To multiply or divide two fractions, they must both be an improper fraction.
++ You can multiply two improper fractions in the lowest terms:
+    1. Reduce the numerator of the first fraction and the denominator of the second as if it was an equivalent fraction.
+(2 and 4 -> 1 and 2)
+    2. Do the same for the numerator of the second fraction and the denominator of the first.
+    3. The answer's numerator is the first numerator multiplied by the second numerator.
+    4. The answer's denominator is the first denominator multiplied by the second denominator.
++ The process of dividing two fractions is the same as multiplying but with an extra step:
+    1. Make the second fraction its reciprocal (reverse/flip/inverse) of the second fraction.
+(1/2 -> 2/1)
+    2. Multiply the resulting two fractions together.
++ You can also multiply fractions by filling in a grid and divide fractions by grouping parts of a grid.